paired like homeobox 2B

-The PHOX2B gene provides instructions for making a protein that acts early in development to help promote the formation of nerve cells (neurons) and regulate the process by which the neurons mature to carry out specific functions (differentiation).
-The protein is active in the neural crest, which is a group of cells in the early embryo that give rise to many tissues and organs.
+The PHOX2B gene provides instructions for making a protein that is important during development before birth.
+The PHOX2B protein helps support the formation of nerve cells (neurons) and regulates the process by which the neurons mature to carry out specific functions (differentiation).
+During neuron development, the protein is active in the neural crest, which is a group of cells in the early embryo that give rise to many tissues and organs.
 Neural crest cells migrate to form parts of the autonomic nervous system, which controls body functions such as breathing, blood pressure, heart rate, and digestion.
 Neural crest cells also give rise to many tissues in the face and skull, and other tissue and cell types.

 The protein produced from the PHOX2B gene contains two areas where a protein building block (amino acid) called alanine is repeated multiple times.
 These stretches of alanines are known as polyalanine tracts or poly(A) tracts.

 More than 75 mutations in the PHOX2B gene have been found to cause congenital central hypoventilation syndrome (CCHS).
 This condition is characterized by shallow breathing (hypoventilation), especially during sleep, that typically begins in infancy.
 Affected individuals often have other problems involving the autonomic nervous system, including difficulty regulating heart rate, blood pressure, and body temperature.
 Some people with CCHS also have abnormalities in the nerves that control the digestive tract (Hirschsprung disease), resulting in severe constipation, intestinal blockage, and enlargement of the colon.